SFC Extension Council holds annual meeting, banquet

 “There's so much other stuff going on, and you could just say ‘no,’ and you didn't, and we appreciate that.
 This isn't a long swearing in or anything, but the commitment that you make when you say, ‘I want to make a difference,’ is significant.
 As a citizen of this community, I think it's important that we have people step up and say, ‘I want to make a difference, and I will serve so that things are better in this community, in the ag community, so that our children have a better future in this area.”

-Retiring council members recognized during the program were Rob Carrow, District II; Shea Davis, District I; Tom Heberlie, Cattlemen; Erin Sullivan, District 1; and Robert Sullivan, District 1.
+Retiring council members recognized during the program were Rob Carrow, District II; Shea Davis, District I; Tom Heberlie, Cattlemen; Erin Sullivan, District I; and Robert Sullivan, District I.

 Graham recognized the Philip and Sara Falch family of Farmington who were among families honored during the 65th annual Missouri Farm Family Day held Aug.
 15 at the Missouri State Fair.
 The Falch family was selected as the St. Francois County Missouri Farm Family by the University of Missouri Extension and Farm Bureau.
 The family includes Lane, 18, Levi, 3, and Luke, 2.